boredazfcuk/docker-icloudpd/README.md

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
-Currently, there are four options available **Prowl**, **Pushover**, **Telegram** and **Webhook**.
+Currently, there are five options available **Prowl**, **Pushover**, **Telegram**, **Webhook** and **Dingtalk**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon synchronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started.

 **notification_title**: This allows you to change the title which is sent on the notifications.
 If this variable is not set, it will default to **boredazfcuk/iCloudPD**.